On Tuesday, August 21, NASA engineer Jerry Woodfill spoke to the MaTHRobotics group, along with other robotics members from the Houston area.

 Mr. Abbott discussed building, tools, and safety at the conclusion of the meeting.

-balloons at each other, and squirted each other with water guns.
+After the meeting, all the kids went outside and threw water balloons at each other, and squirted each other with water guns.
 On a few occasions, the parents got a little wet, but not much.
 Some of the kids soaked each other with buckets.
 All in all, it was a good meeting, with more new faces than old ones.